FusionAuth/fusionauth-site/site/_posts/2022-05-23-how-to-migrate-from-firebase.md

 excerpt_separator: "<!--more-->"
 ---

-Firebase is a serverless app building service from Google which includes customer identity and access management (CIAM).
-As such, it offers authentication and authorization, but Firebase also includes a database, metrics and more.
+Firebase is a serverless offering from Google which includes customer identity and access management (CIAM) as well as other typical functionality needed for an application.
+As such, it offers authentication and authorization, a database, metrics and more.

-At FusionAuth, we talk to potential customers who are interested in migrating away from Firebase because of limitations, typically of UX, standards or data control.
+At FusionAuth, we talk to potential customers who are interested in migrating away from Firebase because of limitations, typically of standards or data control.

 <!--more-->